jpreiss/crazyflie-fix-units/README.md

 that brings us a little closer to proper units everywhere.
 The very small changes with randomized testing were crucial -- in previous attempts, we tried to change too much in one step, and always made mistakes.
-An alternate approach might be to write a unit test suite with tests targeting different parts of the control system -- for example, some tests only exercise the collective thrust control; while others only exercise attitude -- but that seemed like more work than the mechanical approach of random testing with very small changes.

 In 05e7406, we use the C preprocessor and a Python script to resolve the numerical macros in the new controller gains into floating-point literals.